OUR SHELTER PROGRAM WILL RUN THIS SEASON FROM NOVEMBER 3, 2025 - JANUARY 29, 2026 (MONDAY-THURSDAY)

 Volunteer to help set the table before the guests arrive and then serve and join our guests for dinner and lively conversation.

-Families with young children (one family per night) can sign up to help set the table before the guests arrive (6:30-7pm).
-Those with older children may stay to help serve dinner and eat with our guests.
-Children over the age of 13 can set up and serve without their parents, which is a great way to earn community service hours.
+Families with young children of 5+ (one family per night) can help set the table before the guests arrive (6:30-7pm).
+Those with older children of 13+ may stay to help serve dinner and eat with our guests.
+Kids 13+ can also set up and serve without their parents, which is a great way to earn community service hours.

 OVERNIGHT STAY